bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test Alert, tabs-2." />
 </p>

-Just to see what&apos;s gong on with this, if I do alert this tab and see what I get.
+<p>Just to see what&apos;s gong on with this, if I do alert this tab and see
+what I get.
 When I do this, you come back here and refresh the page.
 If I click on &quot;Brownies&quot; I&apos;m getting pound tabs 2, if I click on &quot;Cotton Candy&quot;, I&apos;m getting pant tabs 3.
-If I click on &quot;cupcakes&quot;, I&apos;m getting pan tabs 1, that&apos;s getting me the correct tab, which is exactly what I want.
+If I click on &quot;cupcakes&quot;, I&apos;m getting pan tabs 1, that&apos;s getting me the correct tab, which is exactly what I want.</p>

-Now that we have that working and we&apos;re able to click on these and swap out the correct information there.
+<p>Now that we have that working and we&apos;re able to click on these and swap
+out the correct information there.
 What do we want to do?
 How do we want to actually handle this content here?
 What I want to do is fade out the content that&apos;s showing for the tab that&apos;s selected, then fade in the